phpbb/documentation/development/extensions/skeleton_extension.rst

     │   │   ├── install_acp_module.php      # A migration installing the ACP module
     │   │   ├── install_mcp_module.php      # A migration installing the MCP module
     │   │   ├── install_ucp_module.php      # A migration installing the UCP module
-    │   │   ├── install_user_schema.php     # Sample schema changes to the database
+    │   │   ├── install_sample_schema.php   # Sample schema changes to the database
+    │   │   ├── install_sample_data.php     # Sample data changes to the database
     │   │   └── ...
     │   └── ...
     └── ...